jadecobra/python_tdd_exercises/source/functions/functions_passthrough.rst

     def passthrough(input_data):
         return input_data

   the terminal shows passing tests.
 I have more confidence that the passthrough function will likely return the input data it is given.
-I will add more tests for good measure using the other python data structures
+I add more tests for good measure using the other python data structures

 * refactor: make it better

-  I will add more tests to ``test_passthrough_function``
+  I add more tests to ``test_passthrough_function``

   .. code-block:: python